vjcitn/BioconductorAnnotationPipeline/README.md

 There are data-specific directories that contain their own specific `script/download.sh` scripts.
 These data-specific scripts are called by the 'master' `src_download.sh` script.
 The script can be run as a whole or it can be run one data type at a time.
-To run it one data type at a time use an `if false; then ... fi` statement, where `...` are the download scripts that should not be run.
+The easiest thing to do is to look at the `src_download.sh` script, and run each command, by hand, in each directory.
+That way if there is a problem it is easy to track down.

 In order to monitor that the download script is running properly, it is good practice to know which of the data-specific directories will get new data